 3. Box Plots

 The statistical analysis takes place by using numerously inbuilt functions, most of the concerned functions are a part of the R basic package, The R vector is considered as the input along with the arguments in order to produce results.

 mean()” is calculated by dividing the sum of all the values with the number of values in the data presented.

 Median()” is the middlemost value present in the entire data series.

 The factor data object is used in the programming language to store and process categorized data.

-R base package is the package which is stored by default when R programming language is installed primarily.
-It offers core functionalities such as input/output, calculations of arithmetics and many more in the R environment.
+R base package is the package that is stored by default when the R programming language is installed primarily.
+It offers core functionalities such as input/output, calculations of arithmetics, and many more in the R environment.

 |Explore R Sample Resumes Download & Edit, Get Noticed by Top Employers!|

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!